 It is also of importance for studies of biological diversity and the effects of noxious substances on threatened animal species.

 The ESB has one of the oldest and greatest collections of environmental specimens in the world.
 The oldest samples are collected in the mid-1960s, and for some species continuous series of samples from the late 1960s up to now are stored.

-Swedish legislation on hunting and shooting rights contains certain regulations specially intended to further nature concervancy, education and research.
-The Game Act states that certain rare and partly threatened birds and mammals became state property if killed, trapped, or found dead, irrespective of any hunting rights involved.
+Swedish legislation on hunting and shooting rights contains certain regulations specially intended to further nature conservancy, education and research.
+The Game Act states that certain rare and partly threatened birds and mammals become state property if they are killed, trapped, or found dead, irrespective of any hunting rights involved.

-The International Environmental Specimen Bank Group (IESB) promotes the world-wide development of techniques and strategies of environmental specimen banking.
-IESB is devoted to both, established Environmental Specimen Banks (ESBs) and new ESBs in the planning stages.
+The International Environmental Specimen Bank Group (IESB) promotes world-wide development of techniques and strategies of environmental specimen banking.
+The IESB includes both established Environmental Specimen Banks (ESBs) and new ESBs in the planning stages.